Monongahela and Ohio Steam Boat Company: 1815

-In August of 1815, the manager of the cotton factory, named the Bridgeport Manufacturing Company, announced that it was ready to begin operations.
+In August 1815, the manager of the cotton factory, named the Bridgeport Manufacturing Company, announced that it was ready to begin operations.
 Using Daniel French's steam engines the company would process raw cotton and wool into yarn.

 Elisha Hunt was one of the principals behind the Bridgeport Manufacturing Company.
 He planned to process raw cotton and wool into finished goods in Bridgeport and then ship them to southern ports aboard the company's steamboats.
 Then the steamboats would transport raw cotton to Bridgeport to be processed into finished goods.
 This synergistic relationship between the manufacturing company and the steamboat company would increase the chances that both of them would be successful.

 By August, the shareholders of the Monongahela and Ohio Steam Boat Co. had decided to expand their business by adding another larger steamboat to make round-trip voyages between New Orleans and Louisville.
 To this end they planned to raise capital by selling additional shares at $500 each.